Timothy A. Pedley, MD, FAAN

 Executive Director and CEO, American Academy of Neurology, American Brain Foundation

 Catherine M. Rydell has been the American Academy of Neurology's Executive Director and Chief Executive Officer since February 1999.
 Currently based in Minneapolis, Minnesota, with offices in Washington, DC, and Rochester, New York, the AAN is a worldwide professional association of neurologists and neuroscience professionals dedicated to promoting the highest quality patient-centered neurologic care.
-Under Rydell's leadership, membership to the AAN has grown from 16,000 to more than 27,000 members.
+Under Rydell's leadership, membership at the AAN has grown from 16,000 to 28,000 members.

-In 2006, Rydell's duties expanded to include Executive Director of the AAN Foundation (rebranded the American Brain Foundation in April 2012), which supports education and research in neurology.
+In 2006, Rydell's duties expanded to include Executive Director of the AAN Foundation (rebranded the American Brain Foundation in April 2012), which supports neurological research in prevention, treatment, and cures.

 Since joining the AAN, Rydell has focused on strengthening advocacy and coalition-building efforts, increasing staff development, improving communication with members and implementing the strategic plan.
 Under her leadership, the Academy increased educational offerings, expanded the scientific program for the AAN Annual Meeting, and established a for-profit subsidiary to help support new member services.